kittyschulz/flight-delays/README.md

 README.txt - a concise, short README.txt file, corresponding to the "user guide".
 This file should contain:
 ## Description
-DESCRIPTION - Describe the package in a few paragraphs
+DESCRIPTION - Describe the package in a few paragraphs The Flask folder contains the templates and code necessary for the website to run.
 ## Installation
 INSTALLATION - How to install and setup your code
 ## Execution